 SOUTH EAST ASIA

 Joyce Moi, was trained and assessed as a Move to Learn Practitioner and worked as the Move to Learn representative in Malaysia for many years.
-She also works with Starjump, Kids Can Succeed, DIR Floortime, Cogmed and QiGong Massage from QiGong Sensory Training Institute) in her centre in Kuala Lumpur providing 1 on 1 counselling for kids and parents of kids who fall in between the intellectually challenged and academically gifted.
-(English, Mandarin & Cantonese)
+Joyce also runs a centre in Kuala Lumpur for kids and parents of kids who fall in between the intellectually challenged and academically gifted.
+With expertise in the Move to Learn program, Starjump, Kids Can Succeed, DIR FloorTime and Cogmed and QiGong Massage from QiGong Sensory Training Institute, she provides 1 on 1 parent coaching services for families who have children who seem normal but struggle with learning or or are behind in their development compared to kids their age, (English, Mandarin & Cantonese).

 20-1-4 Jalan 2/101C

 Cheras Business Centre

 “Thank you for sharing MTL with us.
 We had a wonderful time in KL, and thank Joyce for her session, both as a educator and a parent about move to learn and her life experiences with her child and students.
 Looking forward, we are going to bring MTL into the daily curriculum for all our students!”